willbeats223/Unit-1-Homework-Assignment-/README.md

 ![Screenshot of the Fiserv logo.](https://www.fintechfutures.com/files/2016/03/fiserv.png)

-Fiserv, Inc. is an American multinational company that is headquartered in Brookfield, Wisconsin that provides financial technology services to clients across the financial technology sector, including:
+Fiserv, Inc. is an American multinational company headquartered in Brookfield, Wisconsin, founded by Leslie Muma and George Dalton.Fiserv was incorporated on July 31,1984 when First Data Processing and Sunshine State Systems merged, birthing a national data processing organization foucused on the financial services industry.
+Fiserv is publicly funded and is listed on the NASDAQ.They provide financial technology services to clients across the financial technology sector, including:
 * banks
 * thrifts
 * credit unions